thecartercenter/nemo-docs/content/contributing/contributing.rst

 .. _docs-workflow-details:

-Workflow Details
+Workflow details
 -------------------

 .. _git-branch-the-docs:

-Make a New Branch
+Make a new branch
 ~~~~~~~~~~~~~~~~~~~

 Create a new branch in which you will work on a specific issue.
 The branch name should briefly describe what you are doing.
 For example, the original author of this contributor guide worked in a branch he called ``contributing``.
 Also, make sure that all the branches are derived from the ``master`` branch to avoid intermixing of commits.